COVID-19 Relief & Information for the U.S. Fitness Industry

 - Wyoming - Guidance

-States where health clubs are semi-open:
+States where health clubs in some regions can open:

 States where health clubs are closed:

 - Arizona - ON PAUSE - Clubs CLOSED again by order of the governor on June 29.
 (AZ Gov. EO 26-20.
 Previously: guidance and pool guidance)